hil-se/ResearchMethod4AI/termpaper/TPF.md

  - Revise the final term paper based on the feedback on previous term paper parts and presentation.
  - Deliverables: A TPF.pdf file
- - It needs to be properly formated.
+ - It needs to be properly formated (it is highly recommended to use a latex template).
 E.g. section names, references, graphs, tables, ...

 ## Scores
  | Deliverable | Score |